h3sun/NewGrad-2022/README.md

 There are several other similar repos on GitHub, including: https://github.com/coderQuad/New-Grad-Positions-2022.
 There is also a repo that focuses on Quant jobs specifically: https://github.com/quantprep/quantnewgrad2022.
 Do check these repos when looking for jobs.
 We will also try our best to update the information as quickly as possible.

 If you want to contribute, please submit a pull request, or you can share this repo with your friends, so that more people can benefit from it.
+Your can also share your infomation by filling this Google Form: https://forms.gle/eYJSfQ7LDCgtnmW99

 Remember, you are only one PR away from landing a job interview, obtaining an offer, starting your career, and eventually making impact on the world!